What is Commercial Driver's License Training?

 - 160 Hour Tractor/Trailer Driver Training

-- $3,875 tuition includes DOT physical, drug screen, CDL manual, classroom and road training.
+- $4,500 tuition effective July 1, 2022.
+This includes DOT physical, drug screen, CDL manual, classroom and road training.
 Tuition does not include these student fees to the circuit clerks office: CDL application $24, permit $11, skills testing $50, original CDL $40 (total $125)

 - Tuition to be paid in full before the first day of class